RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Introduction and Related Work

-With the goal of reducing the computation time, Donti~et~al. proposed DC3~\cite{donti2021dc3}, an algorithm that first uses completion to guarantee the equality constraints, and then enforces the inequality constraints by using an inner gradient decent procedure that takes steps along the manifold defined by the equality constraints.
+With the goal of reducing the computation time, \citet{donti2021dc3} proposed DC3, an algorithm that first uses completion to guarantee the equality constraints, and then enforces the inequality constraints by using an inner gradient descent procedure that takes steps along the manifold defined by the equality constraints.
 This inner gradient descent procedure is performed both at training and testing time.
-While DC3 is typically less computationally expensive that projection-based methods, this inequality correction may still require many steps, as we will show in Section \ref{subsec:results_optimization}.
+While DC3 is typically less computationally expensive than projection-based methods, this inequality correction may still require many steps, as we will show in Section \ref{subsec:results_optimization}.
 Moreover, this inner gradient correction may also suffer from convergence issues for general convex constraints.
 Compared to DC3, RAYEN does not need to rely on an inner gradient descent correction, avoiding therefore any convergence issues and substantially reducing the computation time.
+Other approaches that also rely on (potentially computationally expensive) iterative algorithms to ensure the feasibility include \citet{grontas2025pinet}, \citet{nguyen2025fsnet}, and \citet{liang2025efficient}.
+Similarly, works such as \citet{schneider2026soft} need to use Newton-Raphson or bisection methods for general convex sets, while~\citet{liang2023low, liang2024homeomorphic} propose to learn homeomorphic projections and use bisection to enforce feasibility.
+Another option to enforce convex constraints is to perform a projection relying on computationally-expensive differentiable convex optimization solvers used as an implicit layer of the network \cite{min2024hardnet, tang2026lmi}.
+By eschewing iterative algorithms and learned projections in favor of leveraging analytically-found distances to the set boundaries, RAYEN significantly reduces computational overhead.

+There have also been extensive sets of works \cite{mezard2009constraint, johnston1989learning, amizadeh2019pdp} that use neural networks for Constraint Satisfaction Problems, where the goal is to generate a set of variables defined over finite and discrete domains (Boolean domains for example) that satisfy some constraints~\cite{kumar1992algorithms}.
+Our focus is instead on convex constraints, where the decision variables are defined over continuous (and potentially unbounded) domains.

+Since our initial preprint, subsequent works have expanded on these themes.
+For instance, \citet{konstantinov2023new} proposes a similar framework for linear and convex quadratic constraints, while \citet{liu2025fast} builds upon our approach by employing a homeomorphism between the convex constraint set and a unit ball.

 The contributions of this work are therefore summarized as follows: \begin{itemize} \item Framework to impose by construction hard convex constraints on the output or latent variable of a neural network.
 The constraints are guaranteed to be satisfied at all times, for any input and/or weights of the network.
 No conservative approximations of the set are used. \item Any combination of linear, convex quadratic, SOC, and LMI constraints is supported.
 For example, RAYEN can impose 1K quadratic constraints on a 1K-dimensional variable with a computation overhead of only 8 ms. Similarly, a $300\times300$ dense LMI constraint can be imposed on a 10K-dimensional variable with an overhead of less than 11~ms. \item When used in neural networks that approximate the solution of optimization problems, RAYEN showcases computation times between 20 and 7468 times faster than other state-of-the-art algorithms, while generating feasible solutions whose costs are very close to the optimal value. \end{itemize} The notation used throughout the paper is available in Table~\ref{tab:Notation}.